Robert Willis - The Soul of Dorland

-Janice lives and works at Dorland Mountain Arts Colony in Temecula.
+Janice lives and works at Dorland Mountain Arts in Temecula.
 She began her art education by earning a B.A. in Fine Arts from CSULA and her work was shown at LA Artcore Gallery.
 Her current work has been inspired by watching people from all walks of life in situations that engender a range of human emotions.
 Janice is a Signature member of the National Watercolor Society and of Watercolor West.
-Original works and giclee reproductions are available and can be seen by appointment at Dorland Mountain Arts Colony, at the Brandon Art Gallery in Fallbrook CA.
+Original works and giclee reproductions are available and can be seen by appointment at Dorland Mountain Arts and at the Fallbrook Art Association Gallery in Fallbrook CA.

 Mailing address: P.O.
 Box 6, Temecula, CA 92593 ~ Physical Address: 36701 Highway 79 South, Temecula, CA 92592